 Created in 1967, the Trust was organized to promote, stimulate and encourage the study and play of the game of chess as a means of intellectual development.
 The Trust uses its resources for charitable purposes, including social, educational, scientific, historical endeavors.
 The U.S. Chess Trust takes an active role in supporting chess education programs across the nation.
 Our Trustees act without compensation, and are dedicated to the U.S. Chess Trust’s mission.

-For more information about the U.S. Chess Trust see: www.uschesstrust.org.
+For more information about the U.S. Chess Trust please visit: www.uschesstrust.org.

 For additional information on the USCF see: http://www.uschess.org.

 The National Scholastic Chess Foundation (NSCF) is a non-profit foundation organized for educational purposes under section 501(c)(3) of the Internal Revenue Code.
 The NSCF was created in 1991 as a merger between the Westchester Chess Foundation (founded in 1985) and the Fairfield County Chess Foundation.
 The Executive Director of the NSCF is FIDE Master Sunil Weeramantry.